 The 1956 A.J.C.
 Derby field and race conditions are set out in the table below:

-Despite the big field, Thompson gave Monte Carlo a smooth passage throughout to outclass the field in a time second only to that recorded by Phar Lap 27 years earlier.
+Despite the big field, Thompson gave Monte Carlo a smooth passage throughout to outclass the field in time second only to that recorded by Phar Lap 27 years earlier.
 Never far from the leaders, Thompson had the bay colt fourth after settling and after that was never further back than sixth.
-Long Jack knew he had the race in his keeping topping the rise and he finished brilliantly on the outside on Monte Carlo to win running away.
-If there was a hard luck story of the race, it was perhaps Gay Lover, who finished sixth.
-Never out of trouble after drawing a wide gate, he was cut so badly about the hind leg, it required stitching.
+Long Jack knew he had the race in his keeping topping the rise and Monte Carlo finished brilliantly on the outside to win running away.
+If there was a hard-luck story of the race, it was perhaps Gay Lover, who finished sixth.
+Never out of trouble after drawing a wide gate, he was cut so badly about the hind leg, that it required stitching.
 However, the victory of Monte Carlo completed a remarkable year for the team of Dalton, Thompson and Austin.
 In the autumn the same three principals had successfully taken out the Doncaster Handicap with yet another son of Lucky Bag, in Slogan II, who had been something of a barrier rogue in New Zealand, but a horse that Jack Thompson successfully rehabilitated.

-Whether his efforts in the saddle were the subject of extravagant praise or intemperate censure, Jack Thompson remained inscrutable to the end, his poker face a feature of racing during those years, and even a Derby triumph shared with his former master didn’t break the habit.
+Whether his efforts in the saddle were the subject of extravagant praise or intemperate censure, Jack Thompson remained inscrutable to the end; his poker face was a feature of racing during those years.
+Moreover, even upon dismounting and unsaddling a winning mount, seldom was the absence of emotion recollected in greater aridity by any jockey.
+Thompson would rarely use one syllable when none would do.
+Even a Derby triumph shared with his former master didn’t break his laconic habits.
 Ken Austin was rather fortunate to win the Derby with Monte Carlo, for two weeks before the race he had accepted an offer of 6000 guineas for the horse from Joe Harris, who was acting on behalf of American interests.
-However, the sale fell through because of customs regulations and currency restrictions applying at the time.
-In those days when a horse came to Australia from New Zealand, their owners had to sign a declaration that the horse would not be sold.
+However, the sale fell through because of customs regulations and currency restrictions applied at the time.
+In those days when a horse came to Australia from New Zealand, the owners had to sign a declaration that the horse would not be sold.
 In certain circumstances, the regulation might be waived, but the purchase money was required to remain in Australia.
-Unfortunately, Austin failed to get to Randwick racecourse in time to see his colours carried to glory in Randwick’s greatest race due to delays in his flight from New Zealand.
+Unfortunately, Austin failed to get to the Randwick course in time to see his colours carried to glory in Randwick’s greatest race due to delays in his flight from New Zealand.